ans-group/docs.ukfast.co.uk/source/cloud/flex/lbaas/config_lb_through_interface.md

 ![lblistenerwizard](../files/19.png)

 You can also choose to configure listeners on **TCP** and **Terminated HTTPS** (HTTPS Offloading).
 More listeners can be added later in the process, and existing ones may be modified as required after setting the Load Balancer up for the first time.
+If you want to use Terminated HTTPS on your Load Balancer you'll need to follow [this guide to create the relevant listener](/cloud/flex/lbaas/config_https_termination_cli.html).

 Next is the Pool Details page, in which you must create your first 'member pool'.
 A member pool is the group of servers (instances) which will receive load-balanced traffic from the Listener you specified previously.
 You will need to give a name to the member pool, an optional description, and choose the load balancing method.
 The three load balancing methods available are: